Exa

 The groundbreaking step was to turn away from the simple hatch-type shutter and to develop a genuine focal plane shutter that still fit into that compact housing the Exa was famous for.
 In order to reach this ambitious target the only chance was to construct a focal plane shutter not running in the typical horizontal direction but across the short side of the film gate.
 I just want to remind you that the former Zeiss Ikon AG in Dresden had failed exactly at that point when they tried to implant their metal roller blind shutter from the Contax rangefinder cameras into a single lens reflex (project “Syntax”).
 The general problem which occurs here is that the rolls for the shutter curtains have to be placed at a spot that is naturally reserved for the ground glass (and the prism) of the viewfinder.
 However the Ihagee constructors managed to place the shutter into the existing tiny chassis of the Exa without a substantial cut-off of the viewfinder image.

 Not only that it was possible now to use ALL Exakta lenses without any vignetting on the Exa, but by adding an escapement this shutter provided a gapless row of shutter times between 1/2 and a 1/250 of a second.
 To reach this extraordinary compactness the escapement and the rest of the shutter gear were dispersed to both sides of the mirror housing.
-The literaure names Günter Fischer as responsible constructor for the Exa II.
+The literature names Günter Fischer as responsible constructor for the Exa II.
 In contrast I have found a West-German patent No. DE977,643 from 29 December 1953 which describes the shutter and especially the necessary escapement to ensure an equal exposure despite the short travelling distance of the two curtains.
 This patent denominates Erhard Loose and Heinz Bachmann as designing engineers of the shutter.
 This Exa II was launched successfully at the Leipzig Autumn Fair 1959.

 Exa II Ihagee Dresden